CloudLabs-MOC/CloudLabs-SEED/Cryptography/RSA-Public-Key-Encryption-and-Signature-Lab/RSA-Public-Key-Encryption-and-Signature-Lab.md

 The RSA algorithm involves computations on large numbers.
 These computations cannot be directly con- ducted using simple arithmetic operators in programs, because those operators can only operate on primitive data types, such as 32-bit integer and 64-bit long integer types.
 The numbers involved in the RSA algorithms are typically more than 512 bits long.
-For example, to multiple two 32-bit integer numbersaandb, we just need to usea*bin our program.
+For example, to multiple two 32-bit integer numbers a and b, we just need to use a*b in our program.
 However, if they are big numbers, we cannot do that any more; instead, we need to use an algorithm (i.e., a function) to compute their products.
 There are several libraries that can perform arithmetic operations on integers of arbitrary size.
-In this lab, we will use the Big Number library provided by openssl.
-To use this library, we will define each big number as a BIGNUM type, and then use the APIs provided by the library for various operations, such as addition, multiplication, exponentiation, modular operations, etc.
+In this lab, we will use the Big Number library provided by `openssl`.
+To use this library, we will define each big number as a `BIGNUM` type, and then use the APIs provided by the library for various operations, such as addition, multiplication, exponentiation, modular operations, etc.

 ### 2.1 BIGNUM APIs

-All the big number APIs can be found from https://linux.die.net/man/3/bn.
+All the big number APIs can be found from `https://linux.die.net/man/3/bn`.
 In the following, we describe some of the APIs that are needed for this lab.

 - Some of the library functions requires temporary variables.
-Since dynamic memory allocation to cre- ate BIGNUMs is quite expensive when used in conjunction with repeated subroutine calls, a BN_CTX structure is created to holds BIGNUM temporary variables used by library functions.
+Since dynamic memory allocation to cre- ate BIGNUMs is quite expensive when used in conjunction with repeated subroutine calls, a `BN_CTX` structure is created to holds BIGNUM temporary variables used by library functions.
 We need to create such a structure, and pass it to the functions that requires it.
 ```